 At My Insurance Case, we understand the difficult situation you are in, which is why we offer flexible payment arrangements and, in some instances, accept bad faith insurance claims on contingency.
 This means that you only pay us if we recover money for you.
 Schedule a no-obligation consultation to learn how we can help.

 Many property insurance policies contain complex legal language that is difficult to decipher and understand.
 An experienced Florida fire insurance claims lawyer can be a valuable ally in helping property owners do the following:

 - Submit a complete and accurate claim package

 - Hold insurers accountable for bad faith

-At the MIC Firm, we represent property owners who have suffered fire or smoke damage and are able to obtain the compensation they are entitled to under their insurance policies.
+At My Insurance Case, we represent property owners who have suffered fire or smoke damage and are able to obtain the compensation they are entitled to under their insurance policies.
 We have significant experience helping clients who are at various stages of the claim process, including those who have not yet filed their claim as well as those who are experiencing unethical and unfair treatment from insurance company representatives.

 Our Florida fire insurance claims lawyers can help you by: